hashicorp/terraform-provider-azurerm/website/docs/r/key_vault.html.markdown

 * `public_network_access_enabled` - (Optional) Whether public network access is allowed for this Key Vault.
 Defaults to `true`.

--> **Note:** If `public_network_access_enabled` is set to 'disabled', all traffic except private endpoint traffic and that that originates from trusted services will be blocked.
-This will override the set firewall rules, which means that even if the firewall rules are present we will not honor the rules.

 * `soft_delete_retention_days` - (Optional) The number of days that items should be retained for once soft-deleted.
 This value can be between `7` and `90` (the default) days.

 ~> **Note:** This field can only be configured one time and cannot be updated.